AdobeDocs/experience-manager-65.en/help/assets/link-sharing.md

    ![chlimage_1-260](assets/chlimage_1-260.png)

-   To toggle to the list view, click/tap the layout icon in the toolbar.
+   To toggle to the list view, click/tap the layout option in the toolbar.

 1. To generate a preview of the asset, click/tap the shared asset.
 To close the preview and return to the **[!UICONTROL Marketing Cloud]** page, click/tap **[!UICONTROL Back]** in the toolbar.
 If you have shared a folder, click/tap **[!UICONTROL Parent Folder]** to return to the parent folder.